Software Licensing & Development Disputes

 Parties to the Agreement

 The trademark owner is the Licensor; the user is the Licensee.
-Clearly defining these roles ensures each party’s rights and responsibilities are legally secure.
+Roles and responsibilities must be clearly defined in the agreement.

 Trademark Must Be Valid

-A license is only valid where your trademark is registered.
-You can’t grant rights in a country without a local registration.
+A licence is only valid in countries where the trademark is registered.
+Rights cannot be granted for territories without local registration.

 Exclusive or Non-Exclusive